-After irradiation of GH3 cells with a dose of 20 and 50 Gy in both combinations - without and with SS14 - the cells undergo cell cycle arrest in the G_2/M phase 48 h after irradiation and they persist in this phase during 10 days (the time of experiment duration) (Fig. 2A).
+After irradiation of GH3 cells with a dose of 20 and 50 Gy in both combinations - without and with SS14 - the cells undergo cell cycle arrest in the G_2/M phase 48 hours after the irradiation and they persist in this phase during ten days (the time of experiment duration) (Figure 2 A).
 When gamma radiation was combined with SS14 treatment, arrest in G_2/M phase was not abrogated.
-Also apoptosis induction 10 days after irradiation (detected as subG1 peak, Fig. 2B) was not significantly different between cells irradiated with and without SS14.
-However, ten days after irradiation apoptosis was significantly higher in both irradiated groups compared to cells treated with SS14 only (Fig. 2C).
+Also apoptosis induction 10 days after the irradiation (detected as subG1 peak, Figure 2 B) was not significantly different between cells irradiated with and without SS14.
+However, 10 days after the irradiation apoptosis was significantly higher in both irradiated groups comparing to cells treated with SS14 only (Figure 2 C).